 Recovery is fraught with self-doubt, self-loathing, and a seemingly endless struggle between our best natures and our worst.
-But life’s toughest moments are often made easier through higher reasoning.
+To some, recovery and life’s toughest moments are made easier by faith in Christ.

 Faith-based recovery programs have helped countless people bounce back from addiction by intertwining healing and belief.
-Whatever your faith may be–from popular world religions to a more individualistic sense of spirituality–faith-based recovery programs invite us to look beyond ourselves and contemplate the role our journeys play in the greater arrangement.
+Faith-based recovery programs invite us to look beyond ourselves and contemplate the role God plays in our lives and deliverance.

 Christian Recovery Programs